Visit the institution website for COVID‑19 updates

 Throughout the programme you will work together with expert staff and international partners, exposing you to real-world challenges that engineers face.
 Industry links are integral to the programme and our graduates are highly sought after by major UK and international employers.

 One of the many highlights of the year is a field trip to an earthquake affected area in south-east Europe.
 You will have the opportunity to visit structures designed with innovative methods to resist earthquake forces or inspect the damage of a recent aftermath by using modern tools for non-destructive material testing and remote imaging.
+The costs of the trip – accommodation, travel, daily subsidence and insurance expenses – are included within the tuition fee for this programme.

 Qualification, course duration and attendance options